JaranF-BL/bookmarklets/README.md

 6. Place into clipboard what was done in 4. so it is ready to be pasted
 7. If everythin is OK, inform you how to run the command (i.e. WIN + R and then Ctrl + V)
 8. If unsuccessful inform user what went wrong
+9. ----BUILD TASKS BELOW TO MAKE DEPLOY - READY----
+10. Code uglified to one line and uglified result prepended with "javascript:"